AKAlmalki/Final_capstone/README.md

   pip3 freeze
   ```

-  after installing the dependencies, you should change a few things in the files to match your setting and configurations:
+  after installing the dependencies, you should change a few things in the files to match your settings and configurations:
-  - "AUTH0_DOMAIN" in the auth.py file.
-  - "API_AUDIENCE" in the auth.py file.
-  - "DB_USER", "DB_PASSWORD", and "DB_NAME" in models.py.
-  - "DATABASE_URL", "AUTH0_DOMAIN", and "CLIENT_ID" in setup.sh file.
+  - `DATABASE_URL, AUTH0_DOMAIN, and CLIENT_ID` in setup.sh file.

   after you finish, you can run the app locally (in the project directory) using:
   ```